ecaballerob/MicrocontrollerLaboratory/Practice2/README.md

 upload the link on Canvas.

 ### File uploads
-Commit and push the files with extensions .pro and kicad_pcb created once you completed all the steps of the document in the repository.
+Commit and push the files with extensions .pro and .kicad_pcb created once you completed all the steps of the document in the repository.

 ### Demonstration
 Screenshot the image of the complete schematic and upload it at the repository.